Vannella Cheese

 Eggplant Parmigiana

-Eggplant Parmigiana is traditional to the area around Naples , famous for fresh Mozzarella di Buffala.
+Eggplant Parmigiana is popular in the area around Naples , famous for fresh Mozzarella di Buffala.
 In Australia, Vannella’s excellent buffalo mozzarella is my go-to in this delicious dish.

 Turkish Künefe using Vannella Burrata